 2.6 Silicic Versus Mafic Magmas

 Silicic magmas have high viscosity compared with mafic magmas.
 So, they move sluggishly through the crust and may not make it to the surface.
-Sometimes, they may boil and lose gases and fluidity rapidly causing them to solidify at depth.
+So, slow magma movement, or no movement, may lead to silica-rich plutonic rocks.
+And sometimes, silicic magmas boil and lose gases and fluidity rapidly, also causing them to solidify at depth.
 For these reasons, Silicic sills, dikes, and plutons are common.
-Most of the largest known plutons have silicic compositions.
-When many silicic plutons form in the same region, they may create very large features called batholiths.
+Most of the largest known plutons have Si-rich compositions.
+When many such plutons form in the same region, they may create very large features called batholiths.
 But individual plutons within a batholith may be difficult to distinguish if they have similar compositions.

 ● Figure Credits